derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide500.md

 - As directed by the output of the install command, set the `FN_API_URL` environment variable by waiting for the load balancer to be provisioned and using its external IP address in the URL.

-  - To check the status of the load balancer from the command line, run the following command.
-Note, you can use Ctrl-C to stop the command running, and re-run to again check if the External-IP field is populated:
+  - To check the status of the load balancer from the command line, run the following command. **Note**, you can use Ctrl-C to stop the command running, and re-run to again check if the External-IP field is populated:

     `kubectl get svc --namespace default -w my-release-fn-api`